andalibmalit/pypuzzle/README.md

 # pypuzzle
 n-puzzle in python

-The goal is to write a solver module using the A* search algorithm, once the puzzle game is working. *Game now working, A\* planned for spring break 2022!*

-**Change section below to *important algorithms***
 ## Interesting theory
 The crux of this program is the method **chkInversions()**, which ensures that every puzzle generated is actually solvable.
 This is based off the "inversions" method for determining solvability of a given n-puzzle.
 If we assume the tiles are displayed in a 1-D array rather than 2-D, a pair of tiles [A, B] form an inversion where A appears before B, but A > B. Take the following example (x is the empty square):
 ### 2-D puzzle